Who We Are

 After completing her degree in mathematics with a concentration in peace and justice, Beth volunteered for a year in Ecuador with Rostro de Cristo.
 After her return to the United States in 2011, Beth co-founded The Starfish Foundation, as she began working for Catholic Charities of Baltimore.
 She formerly served in volunteer management at two different Catholic Charities programs over a four-year span.
 Currently, Beth works in communications for a Catholic church and school in the Archdiocese of Baltimore.
 On top of that, Beth volunteers extensively for HOBY, the Hugh O'Brian Youth Leadership Seminar, a non-profit that empowers youth to be the best leader they can be.
 She is also active in other volunteer opportunities to better the beautiful city of Baltimore, Maryland.

-Jenn graduated from Fairfield University, where she majored in International Studies and Social Justice in Latin America with minors in Spanish and French.
+Jenn graduated from Fairfield University, where she majored in international studies and social justice in Latin America, with minors in Spanish and French.
 It was through her Jesuit education at Fairfield that she developed her passion for Latin America, social justice, and development work.
-At Fairfield, Jenn participated in many extracurricular activities through campus ministry, as well as the Center for Faith & Public Life and International Students office.
+At Fairfield, Jenn participated in many extracurricular activities through campus ministry, as well as the Center for Faith & Public Life and the international student life office.
 She also mentored high school juniors and seniors through a college preparatory program at an inner-city high school and interned at a local organization working with immigrants.
 After participating in several service trips and a semester abroad in Nicaragua, the next step was clear: a year of volunteer service with Rostro de Cristo in Ecuador.

 During her volunteer year in Ecuador, Jenn was inspired to co-found The Starfish Foundation as a way to continue to serve the people who had opened their hearts and homes over the past year.
 As a community organizer in an invasion community called Mount Sinai, and a teacher in a shelter for street kids, she was witness to extreme poverty, and also incredible strength.
 She is currently the Director in Guayaquil, Ecuador for all Starfish programs, managing 20 employees and work-study volunteers and mentoring over 120 students.
 She also coordinates collaboration with other community organizations, facilitates parent meetings, and coordinates international volunteers, among other tasks.
 She believes that education is the way to stop the cycle of poverty, and that one by one, we can all make a difference!